 Computer Science for Cyber Security (CS4CS)

-We are looking for young women who are rising 9th through 12th grade students (entering these grades in September 2019) who live in New York City.
+We are looking for rising 9th through 12th grade students (entering these grades in September 2019) who live in New York City and who are interested in being part of a new generation of cyber security professionals that welcomes diverse perspectives and experience in its ranks .
 In certain cases, we will consider applications from smaller neighboring cities such as Jersey City, Newark or Hempstead.
 The program meets Monday-Friday for three weeks starting July 8th, 2019 at NYU Tandon School of Engineering, 6 MetroTech Center, Brooklyn NY, 11201.

 Important Dates and Info